You are using an outdated browser. Please upgrade your browser to improve your experience.

 What is Gender-Inclusive Housing?

 GIH is intended for anyone wishing to live with others without consideration given to the gender identity, sex or sexual orientation of potential roommates.
-Examples may include siblings or friends of the opposite sex who wish to live in the same suite or apartment, residents who are allies or members of the LGBTQIA+ community, residents who are not comfortable living with someone of their same gender, or residents who are exploring their gender identity.
+Examples may include siblings or friends of different gender identities who wish to live in the same suite or apartment, residents who are allies or members of the LGBTQIA+ community, residents who are not comfortable living with someone of their same gender, or residents who are exploring their gender identity.
 Students requesting GIH should be open to rooming with students of any gender, gender expression, sex or sexual orientation

 UAA acknowledges the diverse needs of the student body and by implementing GIH, seeks to develop an environment that is positive, respectful and inclusive for all residents.